-A: The tournament is a United States Tennis Association Pro Circuit event that is officially sanctioned by the USTA and ATP.
-However, most of the logistical and organizational work is managed by Lexington Challenger tennis Charity, Inc..
+A: The tournament is a United States Tennis Association Pro Circuit event that is officially sanctioned by the USTA, ATP and ITF.
+However, most of the logistical and organizational work is managed by Lexington Challenger Tennis Charity, Inc..

 Q: Can I volunteer to work at the Championships?